 The SBA 504 loan program combines two loans (one from a lender, one from a CDC) that can be used to buy owner-occupied commercial real estate, and other fixed assets like equipment.
 The lender portion covers up to 50% of the loan, the CDC portion covers 40%, and the borrower is responsible for the remaining 10+%.

-If you’re in the market for commercial real estate, and will occupy at least 51% of the space, you may be a good candidate for an SBA loan.
-Businesses that have been operating for 2+ years and who have a credit score above 680 (check here for free) may qualify for an SBA 7a loan with Northeast Bank.
-Northeast Bank offers rates as low as 5.5% and loans from $500K – $5MM.
-Fill out a short online form to see if you pre-qualify.
+If you’re in the market for commercial real estate, will occupy at least 51% of the space, have been in business for 3+ years, and have a credit score above 675 (check here for free) you may be a good candidate for an SBA 7a loan with SmartBiz.
+SmartBiz offers rates as low as 7% and loans from $500K – $5MM.
+Pre-qualify online in minutes.

 Loan Options for Commercial Real Estate: SBA 504 vs SBA 7a vs Traditional Loan